sanmai/pipeline/README.md

     composer require sanmai/pipeline

-The latest version requires PHP 7.4.
-There are earlier versions that work under PHP 5.6 and above.
+The latest version requires at least PHP 7.1.
+There are earlier versions that work under PHP 5.6 and above, but they are not as feature complete.

 # Use